tyler-cranmer/Quizzex/README.md

 Motivation: Our motivation is to assist us and others in learning and preparing for their coursework.
 We understand the needs of students in today's learning environment and we want to create an application that we would want to utilize.
 Finally, we want to encourage learning by making it fun for people to study subjects beyond just typical coursework.

 Risks to project completion:
-- learning new langugaes such as javascript, SQL, CSS, etc.
+- learning new languages such as Javascript, SQL, CSS, etc.
 - time constraints for due date of project
 - limited knowledge among team members in web application development
 - staying consistent with SCRUM meetings and project management